 Power Management – Hardware Software Co-design

 Hardware software co-design is imperative for efficient power management given the present day design challenges of time to market, cost, energy efficiency and ever increasing product features and design complexity.
 It comes with its own set of dynamism and complexities, which when handled with diligence and focus, yields great results.
-As a designer, hardware software co-design is a very powerful tool for efficient power management and to meet system demands in an optimized manner.
+As a designer, hardware software co-design is a very powerful tool for efficient power optimization, to meet system demands in an optimized manner.

 *Published in EE Times India